Grasp Any Region: Towards Precise, Contextual Pixel Understanding for Multimodal LLMs: Qualitative Results

 \textbf{Detailed Localized Video Captioning.} In Figure~\ref{fig:case_video_d}, we provide qualitative results of extending GAR-8B to generate detailed \textit{video} descriptions on VideoRefer-Bench$^{\text{D}}$~\citep{yuan2025videorefer}.
 In most cases, where videos usually remain \textit{static}, GAR-8B manages to generate detailed, specific, and precise descriptions.
 However, as demonstrated in the last example, GAR-8B fails to capture detailed temporal differences among frames, leading to a low score on ``temporal description''.
 This is because our GAR models are actually trained with only images and lack \textit{fine-grained} temporal comprehension capabilities.

 \textbf{Detailed Video Understanding.} In Figure~\ref{fig:case_video_q}, we provide qualitative results of extending GAR-8B to detailed \textit{video} understanding on VideoRefer-Bench$^{\text{Q}}$.
 GAR-8B is capable of understanding basic motions under a \textit{zero-shot} setting, \textit{e.g.}, the sequential question, the relation question, and the reasoning question.
-However, on the ``future prediction'' protocol, GAR-8B sometimes fails to choose correctly with \textit{significant} motion changes.
+However, on the ``future prediction'' protocol, GAR-8B sometimes fails to choose the best choice with \textit{significant} motion changes.